zwave-js/node-zwave-js/docs/development/installing-from-github.md

       ```bash
       yarn set version 3.0.0-rc.6
       ```
-   1. If your repo is using `yarn v1`, add the following to your `package.json`, where `/path/to/zwave-js` needs to be the actual path of the `node-zwave-js` repo:
+   1. If your repo is using `yarn v1`, add the following to your `package.json`, where `/path/to/zwave-js` needs to be the actual path of the `zwave-js` repo:
       ```json
       "resolutions": {
           "@zwave-js/config": "link:/path/to/zwave-js/packages/config",